ray-project/ray/doc/source/ray-air/check-ingest.rst

     You should use bulk ingest when:

-     * you have enough memory to fit data blocks in cluster object store;
+    * you have enough memory to fit data blocks in cluster object store; or
-     * your preprocessing step is expensive per each epoch; and
+    * your preprocessing step is expensive to recompute on each epoch
-     * you want best performance when both or either the above conditions are met.

 .. tabbed:: Streaming Ingest (experimental)

-    In streaming ingest mode, :py:func:`~ray.air.session.get_dataset_shard` returns a :py:class:`~ray.data.dataset_pipeline.DatasetPipeline` pipeline that can be used to read data in a streaming way.
+    In streaming ingest mode, instead of loading the entire dataset into the Ray object store at once, AIR will load a fraction of the dataset at a time.
+This can be desirable when the dataset is very large, and caching it all at once would cause expensive disk spilling.
+The downside is that the dataset will have to be recomputed on each epoch, which can add overhead if the computation is expensive.

-    To enable streaming ingest, set ``use_stream_api=True`` in the dataset config.
+    To enable this mode, use the :py:meth:`max_object_store_memory_fraction

-    By default, this will tell AIR to load *windows* of 1GiB of data into memory at a time.
-    Performance can be increased with larger window sizes, which can be adjusted using the ``stream_window_size`` config.
+    <ray.air.config.DatasetConfig>` argument.
+This argument defaults to -1,
+    meaning that bulk ingest should be used and the entire dataset should be computed and cached before execution.

-    A reasonable stream window size is something like 20% of available object store memory.
+    Use a float value between 0 and 1 to indicate the "window" size, i.e. the maximum fraction of object store memory that should be used at once.
+A reasonable value is 0.2, meaning 20% of available object store memory.
+    Larger window sizes can improve performance by increasing parallelism.

+    The value 1 means that the window size is the full dataset.
+In other words, Ray will compute a full copy of the dataset in parallel with the current copy that is being iterated upon.

     .. literalinclude:: doc_code/air_ingest.py
         :language: python